Dantali0n/OpenCSD/README.md

 make -j $(nproc)
 ```

-Optionally, if the intend is to develop on the guest and commit code, the remote
+Optionally, if the intend is to develop on the guest and commit code, the git
-can be updated.
-In that case it also best to generate an ssh keypair, be sure to
+remote  can be updated.
+In that case it also best to generate an ssh keypair, be
-start an ssh-agent as well as this needs to be performed manually on Arch.
+sure to start an ssh-agent as well as this needs to be performed manually on
+Arch.
+The ssh-agent is only valid for as long as the terminal session that
+started it.
+Optionally, it can be included in `.bashrc`.

 ```shell
 git remote set-url origin git@github.com:Dantali0n/qemu-csd.git